Why I Am Not A Member Of ACBC

 results.
 Given the apparent silence and lack of

 involvement, 30% is far better than nothing.
-Does Dr.
+It's like

 - His words reveal he may not understand the history of the 12 steps and their religious origin.

 - ACBC has no curriculum on sex addiction (per Dr.